metacpan/metacpan-cpan-extracted/distros/C/Class-Simple-Readonly-Cached/README.md

 It is up to the caller to maintain the cache if the object comes out of sync with the cache, for example by changing its state.

-Note that it only works on objects which doesn't change its state based on input
+You can use this class to create a caching layer to an object of any class that works on objects which doesn't change its state based on input:

     $val = $obj->val();
     $val = $obj->val(a => 'b');